shmilee/arch-time-backup/README.md

   When using a profile, the filter rules will be written to a temporary file first and then taken by rsync option `--filter="merge a.tmpfile.of.rules"`.

+* Ask for confirmation when deleting backups according to the strategy.
+  Use option `--strategy-noconfirm` to skip confirmation.
+Be cautious when deleting data.

 * When atb.sh outputting log onto a tty, colorize the info, warn, error.
   Option `--no-color` is added to disable this.